pragmint/open-practices/capabilities/test-automation.md

 Implementing Test-Driven Development (TDD) integrates rigorous testing directly into the development process.
 TDD mandates writing tests _before_ coding, ensuring early bug detection and promoting better software design through continuous refactoring.
-Following the red-green-refactor cycle and principles like Transformation Priority Premise and [F. I. R. S. T.](https://dzone.com/articles/first-principles-solid-rules-for-tests), TDD ensures reliable and efficient tests that align with the [Test Pyramid's principles](https://martinfowler.com/articles/practical-test-pyramid.html).
+Following the red-green-refactor cycle and principles like Transformation Priority Premise and [F. I. R. S. T.](https://dzone.com/articles/first-principles-solid-rules-for-tests), help to build simple and reliable systems.

 ## Adjacent Capabilities

 The following capabilities will be valuable for you and your team to explore, as they are either:

-- Related (they cover similar territory to Test Automation)
+* Related (they cover similar territory to Test Automation)
-- Upstream (they are a pre-requisite for Test Automation)
+* Upstream (they are a pre-requisite for Test Automation)
-- Downstream (Test Automation is a pre-requisite for them)
+* Downstream (Test Automation is a pre-requisite for them)

 ### [Test Data Management](/capabilities/test-data-management.md) - Upstream

 Some types of test automation -- such as e2e, performance, and load -- rely on data to run their assertions.
-That's why it's important for teams to have a mature test data management capability before setting up automated test suites.
+That's why it's important for teams to have a mature test data management capability before setting up data-reliant automated tests.

 ### [Continuous Integration](/capabilities/continuous-integration.md) - Downstream